Deseret CWMU Buck Deer

 Guest Rules:

 All buck deer hunters are allowed to bring ONE guest free of charge for access to the ranch.
+(Please read below about the guest fees for meals and lodging)

 Meals/Lodging: Included for the hunter free of charge.
 Guest meals and lodging are NOT free of charge.
 Beds/bedding, towels, pillows, restrooms, hot showers, and electricity.
 Breakfast, lunch, and dinner are provided.